kylehodgson/thermo/README.md

 A jumbo epic sized user story might go something like this:

-> *As a human concerned with climate change that lives in or otherwise frequents a building heated with natural gas (or oil, or anything that burns),*
+> *As a human concerned with climate change that lives in a building heated with natural gas (or oil, or anything that burns),*
 >
 > *I would like a system that can turn safe space heaters (usually an infrared panel) in rooms where people are (often bedrooms),*
 >